limaes007/jboss_sipse/README.md

 2. El driver se debe configurar en la carpeta modules, yo la configure en la carpeta /modules/com/oracle/ojdbc7/main/ y ahi se pone el jar (no olvidar la carpeta main).

-3. Al lado del jar se crea un archivo que se debe llamar modules.xml que debe ser parecido al siguiente (cambiaria deacuerdo a la configuracion de cada cual)
+3. Al lado del jar se crea un archivo que se debe llamar modules.xml que debe ser parecido al siguiente (cambiaria deacuerdo a la configuracion de cada cual es decir el name debe tener la estructura de las carpetas)
 	<?xml version="1.0" encoding="UTF-8"?>
 	<!-- ~ JBoss, Home of Professional Open Source. ~ Copyright 2010, Red Hat, Inc., and individual contributors ~ as indicated by the @author tags.
 See the copyright.txt file in the ~ distribution for a full listing of individual contributors. ~ ~ This is free software; you can redistribute it and/or modify it ~ under the terms of the GNU Lesser General Public License as ~ published by the Free Software Foundation; either version 2.1 of ~ the License, or (at your option) any later version. ~ ~ This software is distributed in the hope that it will be useful, ~ but WITHOUT ANY WARRANTY; without even the implied warranty of ~ MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU ~ Lesser General Public License for more details. ~ ~ You should have received a copy of the GNU Lesser General Public ~ License along with this software; if not, write to the Free ~ Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA ~ 02110-1301 USA, or see the FSF site: http://www.fsf.org. -->
 	<module name="com.oracle.ojdbc7" xmlns="urn:jboss:module:1.1">